 - The income level is relatively moderate - and exemptions apply for people on parenting or carer leave

 - There is a health waiver for applicants and family members with health conditions

 - The bulk of the application fee is only payable once the requirements have been assessed and the visa is about to be granted

-New Zealand Citizens who meet the criteria should consider applying for the new pathway as it offers very favourable access to permanent resident status.
+New Zealand Citizens who meet the criteria should consider applying for the 189 NZ stream visa as it offers very favourable access to permanent resident status.
 Given the current political climate, the opportunity may only be available for a limited time.